wwarthen/RomWBW/Source/Doc/UserGuide.md

 have specified.
 It does not know what operating system is at that location.
 The layout of operating systems on disk media is described in the Using Disks section of this document.

+### Auto-Submit Batch Files

+All of the operating systems supplied with RomWBW have the ability to execute a "batch" of commands by creating a batch submission file containing the commands to be executed.
+The specifics of using batch files in a specific operating system is covered in its specific documentation.

+At boot, the operating system will look for a specific batch file (`PROFILE.SUB` for CP/M 2.2 and 3) on the boot drive and execute that batch file automatically.
+This allows you to automatically customize your operating system with any commands desired at boot.
+CP/M 2.2 did not originally have the ability to automatically excute a batch file at boot, but the CBIOS in RomWBW has added this capability.

+Since RomWBW can utilize many disk slices, it is very easy to create slices for specific workflows (editing, software development, games, etc.).
+You can then just boot to the slice that is optimized for the task you want to perform.

 ## System Management